ipuhakka/BetAI/Documentation/Diary.md

 **29.9.2018**: Introduced branching to development, so there is always a stable branch and a branch for developemnt changes.
 Removed seasons and leagues table, and column matchInSeasonId from matches.
 These were unnecessary for the system.
 Tests run OK, merged development to master.

+Added methods for counting season average goals in home and away matches.
+Tests run OK